net-lisias-kspu/ContractConfigurator/Parameters.md

         //    SUB_ORBITAL
         situation = FLYING

-        // Text for the contract parameter.
+        // Text to use for the parameter
-        // Default = Situation: <situation>
+        // Default Vessel State: <state details>
         //title =
     }